Communism in the Philippines: Establishment of the PKP

 On August 26, 1930, Partido Komunista ng Pilipinas (PKP, Communist Party of the Philippines) was organized from members of the KAP and KPMP.
 The party itself was formalized as an official entity on November 7 of the same year.
 These two dates correspond with the Cry of Pugad Lawin and the Russian Revolution, respectively, symbolically linking the PKP with the nationalist and the communist revolutions.

 Both the PKP and KAP were declared as illegal organizations by the Manila Court of First Instance (CFI) on September 14, 1931, sentencing twenty communist leaders of eight years and one day of banishment to the provinces.
 Evangelista was additionally sentenced with six months' imprisonment and a fine of 400 pesos for sedition.
 The convicted communists brought an appeal to the Supreme Court, which affirmed the Manila CFI decision on October 26, 1932.
 James S. Allen of the CPUSA persuaded Evangelista's group into taking a conditional pardon and intervened for their release.
 On December 24, 1938, Evangelista and others were granted a pardon and proceeded to enact a united front strategy.

 The PKP also merged with Abad Santos' Partido Sosyalista, increasing its numbers and making up for lost time.
 The PKP established a Popular Front led by Abad Santos and participated heavily during elections in Central Luzon.
 The concept of a people's militia was conceived by party leaders as early as October 1941, when the PKP convened with other anti-fascist political groups, such as the League for the Defense of Democracy and the Friends of China.

-During the Second World War, the top PKP leaders were arrested in Manila by invading Japanese forces, including Abad Santos, Evangelista, and Guillermo Capadocia.
+During World War II, the top PKP leaders were arrested in Manila by invading Japanese forces, including Abad Santos, Evangelista, and Guillermo Capadocia.
 The Japanese also arrested Agapito del Rosario, the former vice-chairman of the SPP, and two relatives of Abad Santos.
 The second-front leadership under Dr. Vicente Lava took over the reins of the PKP and was elected general secretary.